-At Salisbury University, particular emphases are placed on active learning and the preparation of students for engaged citizenship with the ability to pursue personal and professional education throughout their lives.
-The University's Thomas E. Bellavance Honors Program offers an academically enriched schedule of classes enhanced by many cultural events and activities for talented and high-achieving students.
+At Salisbury University, we emphasize active learning and the preparation of students for engaged citizenship with the ability to pursue personal and professional education throughout their lives.
+The University's Thomas E. Bellavance Honors Program offers an academically enriched curriculum enhanced by many cultural events and activities for talented and high-achieving students.
 As a vital resource and economic engine, the University promotes and supports applied research, targeted outreach programs, K-16 partnerships, wide-ranging cultural events that are open to the community, nationally competitive Division III athletics, and the active engagement of faculty, staff, and students in all aspects of community life.

 As a predominantly undergraduate institution, Salisbury University offers degree programs in the liberal arts, science and technology, nursing and health sciences, teacher education, professional studies, business, and information systems.
-Graduate programs are chiefly applied, with degrees offered in business, nursing, education, English, applied health physiology, social work, applied biology, geographic information science, conflict resolution, and history with an emphasis on Chesapeake studies.
-In response to regional and statewide workforce needs, the University explores the potential for new programs or partnerships with other institutions and examines community demands for new or expanded undergraduate programs as well as targeted master's and doctoral programs in such areas as nursing, K-12 curriculum design, and conflict resolution.
+Graduate programs are chiefly applied, with degrees offered in business, nursing, education, English, applied health physiology, social work, math education, applied biology, geographic information science, conflict resolution, and history with an emphasis on Chesapeake studies.
+In response to regional and statewide workforce needs, the University explores the potential for new programs or partnerships with other institutions and examines community demands for new or expanded undergraduate and graduate programs.
+Recent additions of applied doctorates in nursing and education address specific pressing needs of our region.
 Academic programs are offered primarily on our 157-acre campus, which is highly praised for its attractive open spaces, easy pedestrian circulation, and numerous outdoor sculptures.
 The campus is a designated arboretum for the scientific study and public display of various species of woody and herbaceous plants.
 Programs such as social work, elementary education, and respiratory therapy are offered through a variety of media at satellite campuses throughout Maryland.
+The development of online programs allows SU to offer programs beyond our campus and internationally.